-- a Restore it from your most recent backup. - b Reinstall the product files for Adaptive Server in a different directory. - c Continue with the upgrade. - 5 Verify that your operating system is at the proper version level and has all operating system patches needed for Adaptive Server.
-See the Release Bulletin for your platform.
+- a Restore it from your most recent backup. - b Reinstall the product files for Adaptive Server in a different directory. - Continue with the upgrade. - 5 Verify that your operating system is at the proper release level and has all operating system patches needed for Adaptive Server.
+See the Adaptive Server Enterprise Release Bulletin for your platform.

-Check RUN_server file location
+Check RUN\server file location